-1.1 Registrations Core HER THE RESIDENCE OF THE PARTY Profession Specific 1.1.1 Develop, implement and regularly review nationally consistent procedures for the registration of health practitioners 1.1.2 Manage practitioner registration, renewal and audit Dur Grand and a state 1.1.3 Maintain a public register of health practitioners Profession-specific services, as listed in the National Board's 1.1.4 Maintain a register of health practitioner students regulatory work plan and annual budget.
+1.1 .1 Registrations Core Profession Specific 1.1.1 Develop, implement and regularly review nationally consistent procedures for the registration of health practitioners 1.1.2 Manage practitioner registration, renewal and audit 1.1.3 Maintain a public register of health practitioners Profession-specific services, as listed in the National Board's 1.1.4 Maintain a register of health practitioner students regulatory work plan and annual budget.
 1.1.5 Promote online registration services to health practitioners and annual budget.
-1.1.6 Operation of examinations (if required) is agreed between AHPRA and the National Board . ,
+1.1.6 Operation of examinations (if required) is agreed between AHPRA and the National Board